Europe 1848: Year of Revolution Begins

 10 Feb–14 Mar 1848 Constitutions in the Italian states▲

-The Kingdom of Naples, followed by the Grand Duchy of Tuscany, the Kingdom of Sardinia, and finally the Papal States, proclaimed a constitution in response to urban unrest triggered by the Sicilian Revolution.
+The January 1848 Sicilian Revolution triggered urban unrest across the Italian peninsula.
+Between February and March, despite initial conservative resistance, the Kingdom of Naples, followed by the Grand Duchy of Tuscany, the Kingdom of Sardinia, and finally the Papal States, bowed to popular pressure and promulgated a constitution.

 22–24 Feb 1848 French Revolution of 1848▲